-Fire Safety are responsible for overseeing a number of life safety systems on Campus.
-Systems such as fire alarms and sprinklers require annual testing; as well, every heat and smoke detector, manual pull station, speaker or bell, flow switch and valve are tested every year.
+Fire Safety is responsible for overseeing all fire and life safety systems on Campus.
+Fire alarm and sprinkler systems require annual testing; this includes every heat and smoke detector, manual pull station, speaker, bell, flow switch and valve.

 Special Hazard and Fixed systems also referred to as gaseous and pre-action systems protect our commercial kitchens and areas with sensitive electronics such as MRI suites and WTS server rooms.
 These systems require semi-annual testing.

 In total Western has more than 100,000 fire alarm and sprinkler devices, spread across 9 million square feet, that are inspected and tested annually.
 These systems provide 24/7 protection to keep our buildings and building occupants safe!

 Western has up to 5,000 portable fire extinguishers deployed throughout campus, which play an integral role of ensuring a safe campus.
 The Fire Safety team ensures these units are in the right locations, maintained in good working order and provide free training.

 Fire extinguisher training is similar to first aid training, and anyone can become certified.
 Education and training is a proven method to increase awareness and encourage persons to take a proactive approach to fire safety.